MaanasKejriwal/Streamlit/README.md

 - Changing previously Ordinal variable to Categorical variable (Binary yes-no)
 - Making ordering of Ordinal variable to become more precise by removing the unwanted statistical data
 - Final 21 variables listed as Blood pressure, cholesterol, how recent is cholesterol check, BMI, smoke activity, stroke, diabetes, physical activity frequency, eat fruits, eat veggies, amount of alcohol consumption, registered healthcare insurance, financial problems for medical visits, general health, mental health, physical health, difficulty walking/climbing stairs, sex, age, education level, income level.
+- Similarly the diabetes and the mental health datasets were individually cleaned, curated, and finalized.

 ## Machine Learning Model
 - Decided to use logistics regression after extensive research and consideration for other machine learning models
 - Extracted response and predictors.
-Assigned Y as dependent variable (HeartDiseaseorAttack) and X as 21 independent variables dataframe
+Assigned Y as dependent variable (HeartDiseaseorAttack) and X as 21 independent variables dataframe while predicting heart disease probability.
 - Split dataset into random train and test with ratio of 0.25
 - Imported modules such as preprocessing and pipeline from sklearn to scale the model
 - Ran the model and dumped it into a PKL file using joblib.
 - Used spyder to create streamlit application where we use the ML Model (PKL file) to predict heart disease risk.

-- The accuracy of the model came out to be around 89% which shows our model is not only ideal but also realistic.
+- The accuracy of the models of heart disease, diabetes, and mental health ranged from 75% to 89% which shows our model is not only ideal but also realistic.
-- The model showed 1.4% false positives.

-## Final Implementation & Combination of Model (FrontEnd)
+## Final Implementation & Future Scope

-## Scope

-## What did we learn from this project?

-1) Use of Streamlit for deploying webapp and incorporating a beautiful interface for our ML model pickled using joblib
-2) Use of methods such as predict and predict_proba in logistic regression
-3) Exploring Sklearn modules such as Pipeline , Standard scaler for scaling and further exploration of seaborn as a tool for visualization
-4) Collaborating using GitHub
-5) Cleaning and Curating datasets and binary and multiclass classification
+- The final implementation is done through streamlit where a webapp is successfully deployed that has all 3 of our ML Models and the chatbot.
+- We would like to work on this project beyond the hackathon and would like to work on the full stack web development of this webapp so that we can connect databases which will allow elderly citizens and rural patients to send their data to their nearest doctor and contact emergency services if required.
+- We would also like to further train our chatbot and work on different ML Model apart from logistic regressions for even greater accuracy.

 ## References